Surviving The 6-Month Sleep Regression: Tips From The Experts

 In addition, the crib sheet you use should fit snugly on your mattress.
 The cozy Newton Baby Organic Crib Sheets fit our mattresses perfectly.
 And since they’re so soft, they’ll help your baby sleep peacefully.

-While you're reevaluating the comfort of your baby's nursery, continue to practice safe sleeping habits.
+While you're reevaluating the comfort of your baby's nursery, continue to practice safe sleeping habits, as mentioned above.
 For example, avoid pillows and blankets until your child is at least one.
 And know which swaddles, sleep sacks, and sleep positions are safe.

 When your child hurts, they can't sleep well.
 So, whenever they're having trouble sleeping, it's crucial to rule out pain.